 For example, abiding by anti-corruption requirements in order to ensure ABC compliance is less motivating to employees than demonstrating the deleterious effect that corruption has on the lives of people in emerging economies and articulating the role they can play in eliminating corruption and its effects.

-These, and similar efforts, also resonate well with employees who see it as a sign that the organization truly means what it says in its Code of Conduct and policies.
+These, and similar efforts, also resonate well with employees who see it as a sign that the organization truly means what it says in its code of conduct and policies.
 Although many organizations are beginning to see the benefits of this new approach, only a few have fully capitalized on this change in the CSR space.
-We expect to see more examples in the coming year.
+We expect to see more.